Shannon Bex

-Shannon Rae Bex (born March 22, 1980) is an American singer, reality show personality, professional dancer, and co-founder of Vooks. the world's first streaming platform for children's storybooks.
+Shannon Rae Bex (born March 22, 1980) is an American singer, dancer, and reality show personality.
 She was also a member of girl group Danity Kane.

 Early life

 Bex was born in Gresham, Oregon, to parents Pamela and Marshall.
 She has an older brother, Marshall Lee, who owned a video production company working with companies like Nike, Gatorade and Verizon.
 She started dancing at the age of six and began training in ballet.
 A year later, she danced in The Nutcracker under James Canfield for the Oregon Ballet Theatre.
 It was not until the age of twelve that Bex started to train in other styles of dance like lyrical, modern, hip hop and jazz.
 Her family moved to Bend, Oregon for her high school years, where she attended Mountain View High School.
 In school, Bex was involved in drama, dance team, and choir.
 At 19, Bex learned more about performing with a group when she was a Portland Trail Blazers cheerleader.
 At age 22, Bex joined a cover band, and this was her first paid musical engagement.